Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Loor and Yan were content to sit and give old-man advice, and tease.

-“Been a Given-Man barely a hand of moons, already he’s going wandering…” Loor had found a *juicy* handful of berries, which he was sharing out.
+"Been a Given-Man barely a hand of moons, already he’s going wandering…" Loor had found a *juicy* handful of berries, which he was sharing out.

-“Taking care of something important,” Vemik retorted, evenly.
-The next bolt came loose with a satisfying *tungggg!* The Humans who had installed them used a loud power tool to torque them enough, but Vemik didn’t need that; he had an “old-fashioned” mechanical torque wrench in the toolkit, which they swore was more than strong enough for the job.
+"Taking care of something important," Vemik retorted, evenly.
+The next bolt came loose with a satisfying *tungggg!* The Humans who had installed them used a loud power tool to torque them enough, but Vemik didn’t need that; he had an "old-fashioned" mechanical torque wrench in the toolkit, which they swore was more than strong enough for the job.

-“It’s quite a Giving,” Daniel lifted the heavy stand-off out and tossed it into the pile they’d already replaced.
-“Artefacts like Vemik’s books are very valuable.
-You mark my words, there’ll be people on Earth who spend their whole lives studying them.”
+"It’s quite a Giving," Daniel lifted the heavy stand-off out and tossed it into the pile they’d already replaced.
+"Artefacts like Vemik’s books are very valuable.
+You mark my words, there’ll be people on Earth who spend their whole lives studying them."

 Vemik looked up and frowned.
-“Why?
+"Why?
 They can just ask us for more.
-More to life than books!”
+More to life than books!"

 Daniel wiped his hands clean and hefted a new stand-off from the pallet.
-“There’s a town on Earth.
+"There’s a town on Earth.
 Pompeii.
 Nobody’s lived there in, oh, about two thousand years.
-A volcano buried it under ash, and everyone died,” he said, and grunted as he pushed the new part into its slot.
+A volcano buried it under ash, and everyone died," he said, and grunted as he pushed the new part into its slot.
 It *clicked,* and he grabbed the laser to make sure it was right.
-“There are dozens of people whose entire career is devoted to digging it up and learning from it.
-That probably sounds alien, but it’s surprising how much good can come from one person’s life spent studying something small in more detail than anybody else ever did.”
+"There are dozens of people whose entire career is devoted to digging it up and learning from it.
+That probably sounds alien, but it’s surprising how much good can come from one person’s life spent studying something small in more detail than anybody else ever did."

 Yan rumbled and sat up: he’d been lying on his back, basking in the sun.
-“Like what?”
+"Like what?"

-“Well, the skills and techniques that came from studying Pompeii helped us figure out many things about your people.
-But then again…” Daniel paused to frown at the laser, then nodded and set it aside again. “...Then again, there’s a simple, wholesome kind of good in just knowing things for the sake of knowing them.
-Not everything has to be useful.”
+"Well, the skills and techniques that came from studying Pompeii helped us figure out many things about your people.
+But then again…" Daniel paused to frown at the laser, then nodded and set it aside again. "...Then again, there’s a simple, wholesome kind of good in just knowing things for the sake of knowing them.
+Not everything has to be useful."

-“You’re right. *Very* alien.”
+"You’re right. *Very* alien."
 Loor’s tone was disapproving, but he still held out a hand to offer Daniel a berry.

-“Abstract knowledge - sky-thinking - is what got your people vaccines, built this array, the ship that brought us in the first place, the means to defend yourself, and what lets Ferd jump down from above the sky to smite his enemies.
+"Abstract knowledge - sky-thinking - is what got your people vaccines, built this array, the ship that brought us in the first place, the means to defend yourself, and what lets Ferd jump down from above the sky to smite his enemies.
 Don’t be so quick to dismiss a chance to learn.
-You never know what little thing it will teach you, or where that little thing may flower.”
+You never know what little thing it will teach you, or where that little thing may flower."

-“Butterflies!”
+"Butterflies!"
 Vemik hooted.
-“Little insect in the forest flaps its wings, and the storm rolls north to miss the village, or maybe doesn’t happen at all.
-Small things turn into *big* things, with time.”
+"Little insect in the forest flaps its wings, and the storm rolls north to miss the village, or maybe doesn’t happen at all.
+Small things turn into *big* things, with time."

-“Hmm.”
+"Hmm."
 Loor was probably the *least* sky-thinking sort of man Vemik had ever known.
 He ate another few berries, then shrugged.
-“Fine.
+"Fine.
 It’s important.
 And if Humans see it as a Giving, that’s good.
 We owe you much.
 Not for me to tell you if you like the Giving or not.
-Just for me to watch your tribe while you’re gone.”
+Just for me to watch your tribe while you’re gone."

-“I won’t be long,” Vemik promised.
+"I won’t be long," Vemik promised.
 The next bolt was stuck hard.
-He slapped the wrench with his palm and it came loose with a *crack!* “Hand or two of days, maybe.
-I’ll bring you something!”
+He slapped the wrench with his palm and it came loose with a *crack!* "Hand or two of days, maybe.
+I’ll bring you something!"

-“They have good food in Nooyawk?”
+"They have good food in Nooyawk?"
 Ferd asked.

-“Famous for it,” Daniel chuckled.
-“Bagels, pizza, hot dogs, cheesecake…”
+"Famous for it," Daniel chuckled.
+"Bagels, pizza, hot dogs, cheesecake…"

 Vemik had tried all of those, and liked pizza the best.
 Or maybe hot dogs!
 Bagels were tasty too, but they made him fart *way* too hard, so he wasn’t going to inflict that on Loor’s tribe.
 The big man was stinky enough already!

-“Personally, I’m partial to a BEC,” Daniel added, then sat back looking suddenly distant. “...Oh, God, I haven’t had one of those in *years…”*
+"Personally, I’m partial to a BEC," Daniel added, then sat back looking suddenly distant. "...Oh, God, I haven’t had one of those in *years…"*

-“I’ll bring you some back!”
+"I’ll bring you some back!"
 Vemik promised.
-“Got a stasis box!
-Fresh and hot!”
+"Got a stasis box!
+Fresh and hot!"

-“You’re an unlikely angel, Vemik.”
+"You’re an unlikely angel, Vemik."

 They finished swapping out the stand-offs half an hour before the jump was supposed to happen, then replaced the four guiding pads on the array’s sides.
 Those were big and heavy enough that not even Vemik could comfortably hold them in place while torquing down bolts.
 Setting up the crane would take too long, so Yan eventually had to stop lazing about in the sun and help.
 With three Given-Men helping, the job of putting the platform back, then all the things back on top of the platform went quickly.